UMCarpentries/intro-curriculum-python/_episodes/06-conclusion.md

 ### Git/GitHub

 If you start using Git/GitHub more frequently, it's useful to learn how to [create branches](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) to work on new parts of your analysis.
-When you're confident that it works, you can then merge the contents of the branch back into your "master" branch.
+When you're confident that it works, you can then merge the contents of the branch back into your "main" branch.

 {% include links.md %}